-According to the Bureau of Labor Statistics, those who earn an online EdDhave achieved this level of education and expertise can anticipate a competitive job market, with the job outlook for elementary, middle and high school principals and postsecondary education administrators anticipated to grow at approximately 4% and the job outlook for instructional coordinators expected to grow at approximately 6%.
+According to the Bureau of Labor Statistics, those who earn an online EdD have achieved this level of education and expertise can anticipate a competitive job market, with the job outlook for elementary, middle, and high school principals and postsecondary education administrators anticipated to grow at approximately 8% and the job outlook for instructional coordinators expected to grow at approximately 10%.

-Though projections do not guarantee a future job or job growth and they vary based on which of the several career paths available to those with an online doctor of education degree, they can be helpful when deciding whether it is worthwhile to pursue a degree that may take several years to complete.
+Though projections do not guarantee a future job or job growth and vary based on the career path chosen by those with an online doctor of education degree, they can be helpful when deciding whether it is worthwhile to pursue a degree that may take several years to complete.

 Online EdD Career Paths

 Choosing a career in education represents a commitment to improving the lives and circumstances of students.
 An online EdD degree extends the career options available, preparing them for positions as leaders and policymakers.
 Here are a few of the professions that an EdD degree leads to, along with annual median salary and projected job growth:

 |Postsecondary Education Administrators||$97,500||8%||These leaders make decisions and lead operations in colleges and universities, providing oversight of faculty, students, admissions and academic standards, and more.|